Seasonal change on the feet

 What tends to happen is that with changes in footwear, the environment of your foot has essentially changed and the foot is usually slow to keep up with this adaptation.

 With changes in footwear we would recommend keeping a good foot hygiene regime.
 Washing the foot with a gentle soap or shower gel comes in handy.
-On the market there is mild tea tree shower gel with soothing peppermint and natural oils.
+A mild tea tree shower gel with soothing peppermint and natural oils is an excellent choice.
 The tea tree is believed to have anti-microbial properties and the oils assist in preventing the skin drying out.

 Does moisturiser help?